Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 \subsection{Invariant mass edge distribution}

-Ensuring the final states with excess events, we now look for invariant mass distributions for the resonance discovery of the leptoquark.
+Ensuring the finalstates with excess events, we now look for invariant mass distributions for the resonance discovery of the leptoquark.
 The decay branching fractions quoted in \autoref{brss1} show that the leptoquark $S_1$ decays mostly to third generation fermions.
-It has been demonstrated in \cite{Bandyopadhyay:2018syt} that the third generation fermions give rise to a very rich final state; however, in the presence of a large number of jets, and specially the missing momentum from neutrino, the peaks are smeared.
-In case of a decay to $c\mu$ final state a very clear invariant mass peak can be constructed~\cite{Bandyopadhyay:2018syt}.
+It has been demonstrated in \cite{Bandyopadhyay:2018syt} that the third generation fermions give rise to a very rich finalstate; however, in the presence of a large number of jets, and specially the missing momentum from neutrino, the peaks are smeared.
+In case of a decay to $c\mu$ finalstate a very clear invariant mass peak can be constructed~\cite{Bandyopadhyay:2018syt}.
 In this paper due the absence of such mode we demonstrate how invariant mass edge can be constructed, which is similar to a situation arises in supersymmetric theories with neutralino decays~\cite{Mohr:2009jd,CMS:2009twa}.